-Audit committee
+Audit Committee

-The audit committee comprises Edward Roberts (Chairman), Thomas Lynch and Dr. Bruce Given.
-It reviews the annual report, the quarterly earnings releases, the effectiveness of the system of internal controls, reviews the compliance with our ethical code and legal requirements and approves the appointment and removal of the external auditors.
+The Audit Committee comprises Edward Roberts (Chairman), Thomas Lynch and Dr. Bruce Given.
+It reviews the annual report, the quarterly earnings releases, the effectiveness of the system of internal controls, compliance with our ethical code and legal requirements, and approves the appointment and removal of the external auditors.
 It also addresses all issues raised and recommendations made by the external auditors and pre-approves all auditor services.

-Nomination committee
+Nomination Committee

-The Nomination committee comprises Thomas Lynch, Edward Roberts and Dr. Bruce Given.
+The Nomination Committee comprises Thomas Lynch, Edward Roberts and Dr. Bruce Given.
 On an ongoing basis it reviews the membership of the board of directors and board committees.
 It identifies and recommends individuals to fill any vacancy that is anticipated or arises on the board of directors.
 It reviews and recommends the corporate governance principles of the Company.
-The nominating committee held no formal meeting in the seven months to December 31, 2005.

-Executive committee
+Executive Committee

-The Executive Committee comprises Dr. John Climax, Peter Gray, Dr. Ronan Lambe and Sean Leech who holds the position of Executive Vice President Corporate and Organizational Development of the Company.
-Established in March 2005, this Committee is responsible for the direction of the business and affairs of the Company in intervals between meetings of the Board and exercises business judgement to act in what the Committee members reasonably believe to be in the best interest of the Company and its shareholders.
+The Executive Committee comprises Dr. John Climax, Peter Gray, Dr. Ronan Lambe and Ciaran Murray.
+Established in March 2005, this Committee is responsible for the direction of the business and the affairs of the Company in intervals between meetings of the Board and exercises business judgment to act in what the Committee members reasonably believe to be in the best interest of the Company and its shareholders.
 All powers exercised by the Executive Committee are ratified at board meetings.
 This Committee convenes as often as it determines to be necessary or appropriate.

-The aggregate compensation paid by ICON to all persons who served in the capacity of director or executive officer in the 2005 transition period (9 persons) was approximately \$1.3 million, but does not include expenses reimbursed to directors and executive officers (including business travel, professional and business association dues and expenses).
-As of December 31, 2005, options granted to directors and executive officers of ICON to purchase an aggregate of 115,900 of our ordinary shares were outstanding.
-The options are exercisable at prices between \$18.00 and \$35.50 and expire between May 15, 2006 and February 24, 2013.
+The aggregate compensation paid by ICON to all persons who served in the capacity of director or executive officer in the 2006 (9 persons) was approximately \$3.2 million, but does not include expenses reimbursed to directors and executive officers (including business travel, professional and business association dues and expenses).
+As of December 31, 2006, options granted to directors and executive officers of ICON to purchase an aggregate of 274,800 of our ordinary shares were outstanding.
+The options are exercisable at prices between \$9.00 and \$22.00 and expire between February 14, 2008 and February 3, 2014.